 - Mon., May 21 - Online Late Registration opens ($75 non-refundable registration fee)

-- Sat., June 16 - Online Late Registration closes
+- Sat., June 16 - Online Late Registration closes at noon

 - Tues., June 19 - Walk-In Late Registration ($75 non-refundable registration fee), Calabasas High School opens at 7:00 a.m.

 - Tues., June 19 - Summer School starts

 - Wed., July 25 - Summer School ends

 - Week 1: Tuesday, June 19 (mandatory attendance day) - Friday, June 22

 - Week 2: Monday, June 25 - Thursday, June 28 (Friday, June 29 Chemistry only)

 - Week 3: Monday, July 2 - Friday, July 6 (mandatory attendance day - no early dismissal) (No school on Wednesday, July 4)

 - Week 4: Monday, July 9 (mandatory attendance day) - Thursday, July 12 (Friday, July 13 Chemistry only)